Ascension Island Parsley Fern Facts

 Ascension Island Parsley Fern Physical Description

 Sadly, its scant numbers render certain deductions about the physical characteristics of the Ascension Island Parsley Fern difficult to verify.
-With only four specimens existing in the wild, botanists remain uncertain if these represent average examples of the size of the species in its natural state.
+With only four specimens existing in the wild, botanists understandably hold certain reservatons aabout making concrete statements.

-For the moment, however, it must be assumed that the nature of these specimens represents the true norm.
-For starters, this tiny fern rarely attains a height of more than 4 in (10 cm).
-In addition, it also possesses yellow-green leaves reminiscent of parsley, thus serving as the source of the common name.
+This fern rarely attains a height of more than 4 in (10 cm).
+It also possesses yellow-green leaves reminiscent of parsley, thus serving as the source of the common name.
+Some doubts still exist about the potential size of the Ascension Island Parsley Fern, however.

 - Kingdom: Plantae